-Compo nent Description (1) Wireless antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+Component Description (1) Wireless antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs) and wireless wide area networks (WWANs).
 (2) Internal microphones (2) Record sound.
 (3) Webcam light (select products only) On: The webcam is in use.
 (4) Webcam (select products only) Records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.
 To use the webcam: Windows 7: Select Start > All Programs > Communication and Chat > HP Webcam.
-Windows 8.1 : Access HP Support Assistant from the Start screen by selecting the HP Support Assistant app.
-Windows 10: Type ${\tt camera}$ in the taskbar search box, and then select ${\tt Camera}.$
+Windows 8.1 : Access HP Support Assistant from the Start screen by selecting the HP Support Assistant app. $\label{thm:windows 10: Type camera in the taskbar search box, and then select \textbf{Camera}.$